 Diet can make a difference in how well your bladder is functioning.
-To support the healing of tissues and calming your bladder, you want to avoid foods that trigger inflammation and are stimulating to the nervous system.
+To support the healing of tissues and calm your bladder, you want to avoid foods that trigger inflammation and stimulate the nervous system.

 - Consider HAPPY BLADDER.
 Happy Bladder contains a combination of herbs that have been shown to reduce urinary frequency, urgency, and bladder accidents.
 See how Happy Bladder works.

 Stress urinary incontinence is common amongst many women, but often not spoken about.
 With a holistic approach, you can begin to heal your body from within to free yourself from bladder leakage, pain and frequent urination.

 Don’t suffer in silence – reach out and speak up because your next-door neighbour might be dealing with the exact same thing!